Lavesh20/bhashaSetu-Backend/README.md

    ```
 ---

-*Prepared to match the deployment steps used for BhashaSetu on an EC2 instance.*
+*Prepared to match the deployment steps used for Bhasha-Setu on an EC2 instance.*